27 accredited programs. Compare programs, get details, and request info.

-Certification Requirements: To become a certified Emergency Medical Technician in West Virginia, you must complete an accredited training program and pass the NREMT (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Registry of Emergency Medical Technicians certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Emergency Medical Technician in West Virginia, you must complete an accredited training program and pass the NREMT cognitive and psychomotor exams.
+National Registry of Emergency Medical Technicians certification is recognized nationwide.

 Program Options: EMT programs in West Virginia are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 This 155-hour program meets the National Standards Curriculum for basic EMT care in West Virginia.
 Candidates complete classroom and clinical training, practical skills testing, and the computer-based National Registry exam.
 Recertification is required every two years via the National Registry to ensure EMTs maintain necessary competencies to provide basic emergency medical assistance.